 No matter where you decide to take the journey, the view offered from both sides is stunning and overwhelming.

 Everest Base Camp is a lifelong destination for trekkers all around the world.
 The base camps are major campsites at the base of the mountains.

 Many trekkers from all around the world who cannot make a summit to the peak directly tend to trek to the base camp.
 Thus, the base camp is the place from where the summit the peak begins.

 Likewise, the world’s highest peak has a base camp in two bordering countries Nepal and China.

 Nepal is the sovereign country in South Asia covering an area of 147181 sq. km.
 Nepal is a landlocked country bordered by India in the east, south, and west and China in the North.

 Nepal has a diverse geography and is a multi-ethnic country with Nepali as the official language.
 Nepal is home to 8 out of the world’s 10 tallest mountains including the world’s highest peak Mt.
 Everest.

 Similarly, the basecamp to Everest is one of the most popular trekking activities in Nepal.
 Nepal is on the southern side of the base camp.
 The base camp in Nepal is at an altitude of 5364m (17598ft)

 The other country that borders Everest is Tibet which is an autonomous region of China.
 The Tibetan name for Everest is Chomolungma.

-However the landscape of China is vast, diverse ranging from the Gobi and Taklamakan Deserts in the arid north to the subtropical forests in the South.
+However, the landscape of China is vast, and diverse ranging from the Gobi and Taklamakan Deserts in the arid north to the subtropical forests in the South.
 China is on the Northern side of the base camp.